Routers as Smart Home Hubs

 Portable Wi-Fi Dongle

-Enhance Parental controls & Security controls.
+Enhance Parental & Security 'Controls'.

-Introduce independent service setup procedures.
+Introduce independent service set-up procedures.

 Real-time network analytics & dashboards for homes.